-To address the growing energy demand and the climate change problem, clean energy conversion and storage systems, such as rechargeable metal-air batteries, water splitting devices, and fuel cells, have attracted ever increasing interest.
-The oxygen evolution reaction (OER), which is often associated with sluggish kinetics and high overpotential (η), is generally the rate-limiting step in the above systems.
-Extensive efforts have been devoted to developing high-efficiency OER catalysts, particularly cheap alternative materials to the state-of-the-art noblemetal OER catalysts, such as RuO_x and IrO_x.
-Over the last decades, various 3d transition metal (TM = Fe, Co, Ni and Mn, etc.) oxides and their derivatives have been widely studied as important alternative OER catalysts due to their earth-abundant, low cost, environment-friendly features and high catalytic activity.
-Among these catalytic materials, Co-based oxides and derivatives, such as Co-based oxide nanocrystals selenides, selenides, phosphides, phosphides, nitrides, perovskites, and layered hydroxide hydroxide and have been proven to be highly competitive with noble-metal catalysts.
+To address the growing energy demand and the climate change problem, clean energy conversion and storage systems such as rechargeable metal-air batteries, water splitting devices, and fuel cells have attracted ever increasing interest.^{1-3} The oxygen evolution reaction (OER), which is often associated with sluggish kinetics and high overpotential (η), is generally the rate-limiting step in the above systems.^{4,5} Extensive efforts have been devoted to developing high-efficiency OER catalysts, particularly cheap alternative materials to the state-of-the-art noble-metal OER catalysts such as RuO_x and IrO_x.
+Over the last few decades, various 3d transition-metal (TM = Fe, Co, Ni, Mn, etc.) oxides and their derivatives have been widely studied as important alternative OER catalysts due to their earth-abundant, low cost, environmentally friendly features and high catalytic activity.^{6-15} Among these catalytic materials, Co-based oxides and derivatives such as Co-based oxide nanocrystals,^{6,7} sulfides,8 selenides,9 phosphides,10 nitrides,11 borides,12 perovskites,13 and layered hydroxide^{14,15} are stable and have been proven to be highly competitive with noble-metal catalysts.